kitnil/awesome/README.md

 - [docker-nexus](https://github.com/sonatype/docker-nexus) - Docker image for Sonatype Nexus
 - [docker-openresty](https://github.com/openresty/docker-openresty) - Docker tooling for OpenResty
 - [docker-bitlbee](https://github.com/mbologna/docker-bitlbee) - Dockerfile to create a Docker container for bitlbee
-- [docker-compose.yamls](https://github.com/Trantect/docker-compose.yamls) - Useful docker services for an IT company or organization.
+- [docker-compose.yamls](https://github.com/Trantect/docker-compose.yamls) - Useful services for an IT company or organization.
 - [giropops-monitoring](https://github.com/badtuxx/giropops-monitoring) - Full stack tools for monitoring containers and other stuff. ;)
 - [docker-symfony](https://github.com/maxpou/docker-symfony) - :whale: A docker multicontainer with NGINX, PHP7-FPM, MySQL and ELK (Elasticsearch Logstash and Kibana)
 - [php-apache-mysql-containerized](https://github.com/mzazon/php-apache-mysql-containerized) - A brief demo of containerizing php apache and mysql with Docker using some best practices.